heroku/devcenter-webapp-runner/README.md

-# Deploy a Java Web Application that launches with Jetty Runner
+# Deploy a Java Web Application that launches in a Tomcat container using Webapp Runner

+Follow each step to build an app from scratch, or skip to the end get the source for this article.
+You can also use almost any existing Maven webapp project.

 ## Prerequisites

 * Basic Java knowledge, including an installed version of the JVM and Maven.
 * Basic Git knowledge, including an installed version of Git.
-* A Java web application.
-If you don't have one follow the first step to create an example.
-Otherwise skip that step.

-### What is Jetty and Jetty Runner?
+### What is Webapp Runner?
-Jetty is a lightweight Java application server that offers a flexible array of options for how it can be launched.
-One popular option is using embedded Jetty the way that the [java quickstart](http://devcenter.heroku.com/java) does.
-Another good option is the Jetty Runner jar file.
-Each version of Jetty that is released includes a Jetty Runner jar.
-This jar can be run directly from the java command and can be passed a war file to load right on the command line.
-An example of this would be:
+Webapp Runner allows you to launch an application in a Tomcat container on any computer that has a JRE installed.
+No previous steps to install Tomcat are required when using Webapp Runner.
+It's just a jar file that can be executed and configured using the `java` command.

+When using Webapp Runner you'll launch your application locally and on Heroku with a command like this:

     :::term
-    $ java -jar jetty-runner.jar application.war
+    $ java -jar webapp-runner.jar application.war

-Jetty Runner will then launch a Jetty instance with the given war deployed to it.
+Webapp Runner will then launch a Tomcat instance with the given war deployed to it.
+This takes advantage of Tomcat's embedded APIs and is similar to an option that Jetty has offered for some time: [Jetty Runner](http://blogs.webtide.com/janb/entry/jetty_runner).

 ## Create an application if you don't already have one